LeeloGit/polybar-config/README.md

 #To Do List:
 >uncompleted, wasnt able to figure out how to do it.
 COME BACK TO THIS!! #Add Unicode Icons completed>#Add 'BAT' / 'BRT' text next to the battery and brightness module
-#Volume controls / Icon
+>completed no icon 	#Volume controls / Icon
-#Add workspaces back into my bar
+>completed 	#Add workspaces back into my bar